 For two centuries, the computers were mental workers who could efficiently grind logarithms.
 A large percentage of them were women.
-The male scientists of that time considered the creative mathematics beyond feminine abilities, but found the women perfect for this type of numerical "embroidery".
-A calculation time was measured in "girl hours": a complex calculation could even require "kilo-girl-hours".
+The male scientists of that time considered creative mathematics to be beyond feminine abilities but found women perfect for this type of numerical ‘embroidery’.
+Calculation times were measured in ‘girl hours’: a complex calculation could even require ‘kilo-girl-hours’.

-Most human-computers have left no memory of their personal life.
-One of the first was Nicole-Reine Lepaute, the wife of a watchmaker of the King of France.
-In 1750, paired with two male colleagues, she foresaw the return of Halley's comet in 1758 after an absence of 76 years.
-The estimation was incorrect for just one month.
+Most human computers left no record of their personal life.
+One of the first was Nicole-Reine Lepaute, the wife of a watchmaker of the king of France.
+In 1750, together with two male colleagues, she foresaw the return of Halley's Comet in 1758 after an absence of 76 years.
+The estimation was incorrect by just one month.

-The human-computers learned to execute complex tasks.
-Someone cross-checked to screen errors and a human-computer, called the comparator, verified the work and searched for discrepancies.
+Human computers learned to execute complex tasks.
+Someone cross-checked to screen errors, and a human computer called the comparator verified the work and searched for discrepancies.

-As late as 1940, a giant mathematical table project was active, employing more than 300 human-computers, half of which used only paper and pencil.
+As late as 1940, a giant mathematical table project was active, employing more than 300 human computers, half of whom used only paper and pencil.
 In 1952, IBM began selling its electronic computer model 701 for scientific activities.
 By 1960, calculating machines performed almost all numerical calculations.

-Coming back to the Harvard computers, the most remarkable woman computer was Miss Henrietta Swan Leavitt (1868-1921), the daughter of a congregation minister, graduated at the Radcliffe College, hired as a computer at the University of Harvard Observatory in 1880.
-Her job was to compare photographic plates of Magellanic Clouds to detect small differences in the brightness of the stars.
-Now we know them as neighbouring galaxies, the companions of our Milky Way.
-At that time no one was quite sure what they were.
-Curved over the plates in an observatory laboratory, Miss Leavitt found the model that led to the answer.
+Returning to the Harvard computers, the most remarkable woman computer was Miss Henrietta Swan Leavitt (1868–1921).
+The daughter of a Congregationalist minister, she graduated from Radcliffe College and was hired as a computer at HCO in 1880.
+Her job was to compare photographic plates of the Magellanic Clouds to detect small differences in the brightness of the stars.
+Now we know these entities are neighbouring galaxies, the companions of our Milky Way.
+At that time, no one was quite sure what they were.
+Bent over the plates in an observatory laboratory, Miss Leavitt found the model that led to the answer.
 She discovered a way to make measurements beyond our galaxy and begin to map the universe [1].

-Leavitt determined that some stars have a consistent brightness no matter where they are located – making it easy to figure out their distance from Earth.
+Leavitt determined that some stars have a consistent brightness no matter where they are located, making it easy to figure out their distance from Earth.

 The visual brightness of a star depends on its size or its distance from the Earth: stars with similar apparent magnitudes could be at different distances.
 But Leavitt had also noticed that variable stars emit pulses of light and that the true brightness of a star can be measured by the speed of its pulses.
 Brighter stars flash more slowly.
-Comparing the times with apparent brightness of the star, one can estimate how far is it.
+By comparing the length of time between pulses with the apparent brightness of the star, one can estimate how far away it is.

-Figure 1. period of variables stars published by HARVARD COLLEGE OBSERVATORY - Circular 173 - Edward C. Pickering, March 3, 1912.
+Figure 1.
+Periods of variable stars published by Harvard College Observatory - Circular 173 - Edward C. Pickering, March 3, 1912.

 The astronomers were impressed.
-"What a variable star ’friend’ Miss Leavitt is.
-One can’t keep up with the roll of the new discoveries", with these words a Princeton astronomer expressed himself in a letter to his boss.
+‘What a variable star “friend” Miss Leavitt is.
+One can’t keep up with the roll of the new discoveries’, wrote a Princeton astronomer in a letter to his boss.

-Although she had been praised for her excellent work, Miss Leavitt earned neither a promotion nor any privilege to pursue her research.
-She quietly continued her human-computer activities, remaining single and living the appropriate life for a distinguished Bostonian young lady.
+Although she was praised for her excellent work, Miss Leavitt earned neither a promotion nor any privilege to pursue her research.
+She quietly continued her human computer activities, remaining single and living a life appropriate for a distinguished Bostonian young lady.

-Even her emotions of her important discovery remain a mystery, she left no diaries or letters.
+Even her emotions about her important discovery remain a mystery; she left no diaries or letters.

-Her words witness her commitment.
+Yet her words witness her commitment.